semasuka/blog/_posts/2018-12-17-why-deep-learning-now.md

 We can't deny that deep learning has a bright future ahead but also we should be concerned about its drawbacks like fake news.

-Thank you for reading this post.
+Thank you for reading this tutorial.
+Hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts and if you have a thought or a question, I would love to hear it by commenting below.